Can a Website Redesign Actually Increase Your Revenue?

 Layer One: Technical Foundation

 The Technical Foundation layer is where the redesign either establishes its revenue potential or caps it.
-Performance is the headline metric — every 100 milliseconds of additional load time reduces conversion rates measurably.
+Performance is the headline metric — according to Portent's site speed research analyzing 100 million page views, a B2B site that loads in 1 second has a conversion rate 3x higher than a site that loads in 5 seconds and 5x higher than a site that loads in 10 seconds.
 But performance alone is insufficient.
 The Technical Foundation must also include clean HTML rendering that does not depend on client-side JavaScript for content display, because Gemini, ChatGPT, Perplexity, and Copilot evaluate content through server-rendered HTML, not through the rendered DOM after JavaScript execution.
 A website that loads beautifully in a browser but delivers empty HTML to crawlers is a website that is invisible to AI search.

 "Your website is not decoration.
 It is infrastructure.
 When the infrastructure fails, every marketing dollar you spend on driving traffic is wasted on a system that cannot convert attention into revenue.
 A redesign that does not engineer the revenue layers is a renovation, not a rebuild."